Cultivating Development: Innovation at the Intersection of Food and Real Estate

 (1) Food as an Anchor for Mixed Use Development.
 Getting the right tenant mix is crucial to a mixed-use project’s success — and creating great ground floor retail is essential to good urbanism.
 Is food the key to making mixed use and density work?
 How can we bring everyday food choices into traditional for-profit development to activate our urban neighborhoods and yield positive returns?
 This all-star panel discusses how they make their grocery retail work at very different scales.

-Mike Fogarty, Founder & CEO, Choice Market; Senior Category Manager, Danone
+Mike Fogarty, Senior Category Manager, DanonWave; Founder, Choice Market

 (2) Food Halls: Hall of Fame or Hall of Mirrors?
 Food truck gatherings like Boulder’s new Rayback Collective have joined shipping container pop-up shops like LoHi’s Avanti to created instant, low-risk people places that challenge conventional